 Now that the cold weather is here, it’s really tempting to stop on your way to work to grab a hot coffee, or to spend part of your day in the warm ambiance of a little shop with a fireplace, comfortable seating, and tasty beverages.
-Unfortunately, the cost of coffee in your favorite coffee shop can easily add up to $50 or more over the course of a month, and $600 in a year.
+Unfortunately, the cost of a coffee concoction in your favorite coffee shop can easily add up to $80 or more over the course of a month, and $1000 in a year.
 Here are some tips on how to get your caffeine fix and stay within your budget.

 Skip the stop

 Okay, so this isn’t really a way to save at coffee shops, but it is probably the cheapest way to enjoy your coffee!